-The assessable income is classified into eight categories:
+Assessable income in Thailand is categorised into eight categories:

 As specified in the fourth point, capital gains are taxable as ordinary income.
 As is the case in many countries, capital losses cannot be offset against the capital gains.